 As with any business, we face issues that impact our ability to grow our business.
 We regularly monitor the external landscape and engage with internal and external stakeholders to ensure that our sustainability strategy is addressing these material issues.

-We have set ambitious targets accredited by the Science Based Targets initiative (SBTi) and are publicly committed to reducing our operations emissions by 50% and our upstream and downstream emissions by 35% by 2025.
+We have set ambitious targets accredited by the Science Based Targets initiative and are publicly committed to reducing our operations emissions by 50% and our upstream and downstream emissions by 35% by 2025.
 Britvic will be carbon neutral by 2050.
 We are fully committed to our science-based targets and we are exploring a range of opportunities to reduce our carbon emissions through three main activities: improving energy efficiency in our operations; utilising low carbon technology and/or energy sources; and working in partnership with our key suppliers to reduce carbon emissions in our supply chain.
-Find out more in our Find out more in our Healthier People, Find out more in our Healthier Planet section.

 Water is our most important ingredient and a precious shared resource which is coming under increasing pressure across the markets in which we operate.
 It is vital to the ecosystems, local economies and communities in which we live and work, and especially to growing many of our ingredients.
 Constraints on the quality and quantity of the water available could limit our ability to operate effectively.
 Managing our impact on water, and being good water stewards, is one of our highest environmental priorities.
 At Britvic we take our responsibility for strong water management seriously and we are looking at ways to improve our water stewardship.
 We continually improve our water efficiency across our manufacturing sites, ensuring closed loops wherever possible.